Category Archives: Royal Relationships

 Rundāle Palace; Credit – By Jeroen Komen from Utrecht, Netherlands CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=37637993

 After the marriage of Platon and Tekla, they made their home at Rundāle Palace, originally built for the Dukes of Courland in what is now Latvia.
 After the Duchy of Courland was absorbed by the Russian Empire in 1795, Empress Catherine II presented the palace to Platon’s youngest brother Valerian Zubov.
-Platon inherited Rundāle Palace after the death in 1804 of his unmarried brother.
+In 1804, Platon inherited Rundāle Palace when his unmarried brother died.

-Platon’s burial site, photographed in the 1860w; Credit – Wikipedia
+Platon’s burial site, photographed in the 1860; Credit – Wikipedia

 Prince Platon Alexandrovich Zubov, aged 55, died on April 19, 1822, at Rundāle Palace, three weeks after the birth of his only child.
 He was buried in the Zubov family crypt at the Coastal Monastery of Saint Sergius in the coastal settlement of Strelna near St. Petersburg, Russia.
 Platon’s brothers Nikolai and Valerian were also buried in the same crypt.
 Their burial site was destroyed during the Soviet era.